Joakker/tcod-go/README.md

 [![forthebadge](https://forthebadge.com/images/badges/gluten-free.svg)](https://forthebadge.com)

-tcod-go is a port of the libtcod library to the Go language.
+tcod-go is a wrapper of the libtcod library to the Go language.

 ## Installation